silasbrasil/utils/README.md

-# utils
+# Utils
-Codes for life
+Codes for life.
+Thats code are used to resolve sporadic troubles